The Indaba - 15 Days self-drive

 Set among tall, shady trees, with a seasonal river below, Buffalo Camp’s suites are ultra-luxurious tents that consistently delight our guests.
 Dark wood and leather finishes add a nostalgic air, while oil lanterns illuminating the walkways at night create a wonderfully romantic ambience.

-Each luxury tent features en-suite bathrooms and air con, as well as heated blankets for cooler weather comfort.
+Each luxury tent features en-suite bathrooms, an air-conditioner, as well as heated blankets for cooler weather comfort.
 Tea and Nespresso coffee facilities come standard, along with a fully stocked minibar.
 For peace of mind, there’s a lock-up safe for your valuables, and for our guests from abroad, international plugs for convenience.

 Morning & evening game drives